tomaszganski/page-analytics/README.md

 ## Configuration

-To fetch data from google analytics first you neet to steup google analytics account https://developers.google.com/analytics/devguides/reporting/core/v3/
+To fetch data from google analytics you need to setup google analytics account https://developers.google.com/analytics/devguides/reporting/core/v3/.

-After that you need to provide your account settings in **application.conf**
+After that you need to provide your account settings in **application.conf**.

 ```